 The Work-Based Learning courses are structured worksite experiences for which the Career and Technical Program area instructor, work-based learning coordinator, and worksite supervisor/mentor develop and implement a training agreement.
 The training agreement is designed to integrate the student's academic and technical skills into a work environment.
 Regular meetings and seminars with school and business and industry personnel for supplemental instruction and feedback (progress reviews) will be included.
-Students receive semester hour credit and transcript recognition for worksite experience.
+Students receive semester hour credit.